 Around the World, thousands of languages are spoken and written.
-It is believed that every country, region, state, village, etc., have their languages, but the entire country is connected by a single language which is considered as their national or official language.
+Every country, region, state, village, etc., is believed to have its language.
+Still, the entire country is connected by a single language considered its national or official language.

 Por vs Para

-It talks about the duration of the work is done about its progress, or how long something would last.
+It talks about the work’s duration and progress or how long something would last.
 It also refers to the reason something happened behind any action performed.
 Let us consider an example for simple understanding

 In English – I am taking French lessons because of my job.